nstseek/pragma-challenge/README.md

+# This repository was made for a project that solves the challenge made by DBServer/Pragma

+- Challenge description

 Code Challenge

 Meet Shane.
 He works at dbBeer, a boutique micro brewery based in a rural area of Australia and creator of 6 unique beer varieties.
 Shane is responsible for driving the large transport truck, delivering goods from the brewery to a number of pubs across metropolitan Sydney each week.